tavikukko/Chrome-SP-Editor/README.md

 Creating and editing js / css files in SharePoint Online from any device which has Chrome desktop browser.
 Also possibility to add local and external js/css resources references with usercustomactions.

-Introduction video http://youtu.be/Nk_NZhdpZEo (outdated but you get the idea)

 ## Installation
 Install extension from Chrome web store https://chrome.google.com/webstore/detail/sp-editor/ecblfcmjnbbgaojblcpmjoamegpbodhd